 Great Lakes announces receipt of $83 million in awarded work

-Great Lakes Dredge & Dock Corporation (“Great Lakes”) (NASDAQ:GLDD), the largest provider of dredging services in the United States announced on Dec 30 the receipt of several major dredging awards totaling $83 million.
+Great Lakes Dredge & Dock Corporation (“Great Lakes”) (NASDAQ:GLDD), the largest provider of dredging services in the United States announced the receipt of several major dredging awards totaling $83 million.

 The awarded work includes: